 - Nobel Prize winner Emeritus Professor Peter Higgs was a lecturer at Edinburgh when he proposed the Higgs boson

 - we devised technology used in today’s smartphones

 - our scientists created Dolly the Sheep, the first mammal to be cloned from an adult somatic cell

 - we created the first genetically engineered hepatitis B vaccine

 - we pioneered the first automated industrial assembly robot

-- we have influenced thinking across the humanities for more than 400 years, from our central role in the European Enlightenment and the launch of the first English Literature department 250 years ago, to our continuing record of publishing era-defining works
+- we have influenced thinking across the humanities for more than 400 years, from our central role in the European Enlightenment and the launch of the first English Literature department over 250 years ago, to our continuing record of publishing era-defining works

 We’re still working towards historic firsts today - new treatments for major diseases such as multiple sclerosis, motor neurone disease and breast cancer; and innovative work to tackle climate change.

 As an internationally renowned centre of academic excellence, we've forged collaborations with leading universities around the world.

 Our partners include world-class institutions such as the California Institute of Technology, the Universities of Pennsylvania, Melbourne and Toronto, ETH Zurich, Heidelberg University in Germany and the Universities of Copenhagen and Amsterdam.